 We suggest you bring all fishing equipment, flies, rods, reels, lines, leaders and tippet and of course sun glasses.
 Flats booties and hats

 The lodge has a limited fly shop with most all equipment needed but we have limited supplies of all, at least for this first season.

 9 foot 7 or 8 weights are recommended, on light wind days a 6 wt can be fun, but for most situations a 7 wt is better all around rod.
 8 weights can help punch it thru the wind on the days when it is a little more breezy.
 Large arbor reels with smooth drags and hold up to 150 yards of backing are a must.

-On the days spent fishing Moores Island you will have shots at double digit bones and big permit so 8 weights can come in handy here as well If you care to take a shot at the big Barracuda or sharks 8 weights are really minimum.
+On the days spent fishing in the Moores Island, Bahamas you will have shots at double digit bones and big permit so 8 weights can come in handy here as well If you care to take a shot at the big Barracuda or sharks 8 weights are really minimum.